-- IP is the class of all languages decided by an interactive proof system. - When x ∈ L, the completeness condition can be modified to require that the verifier accepts with certainty without affecting IP.b - Similar things cannot be said of the soundness condition when $x \notin L$ . - Verifier's coin flips can be public.c aGoldwasser, Micali, and Rackoff (1985). bGoldreich, Mansour, and Sipser (1987). cGoldwasser and Sipser (1989).
+- IP is the class of all languages decided by an interactive proof system. - When $x \in L$, the completeness condition can be modified to require that the verifier accepts with certainty without affecting IP.^b - Similar things cannot be said of the soundness condition when $x \notin L$. - Verifier's coin flips can be public.^c

+^aGoldwasser, Micali, and Rackoff (1985).

+^bGoldreich, Mansour, and Sipser (1987).

+^cGoldwasser and Sipser (1989).

 The Relations of IP with Other Classes

-• NP $\subseteq$ IP.
+- NP \subseteq IP.

-- IP becomes NP when the verifier is deterministic.
+- IP becomes NP when the verifier is deterministic and there is only one round of interaction.

-- BPP $\subseteq$ IP.
+- BPP \subseteq IP.

 - IP becomes BPP when the verifier ignores the prover's messages.

-- IP actually coincides with PSPACE.a
+- IP actually coincides with PSPACE.^a

-aShamir (1990).
+^aShamir (1990).